-Table 6 Potential Events where the RESCCUE project could be presented
+Table 8 Potential Events where the RESCCUE project could be presented

-4.3.5.2.2.2 Networking
+4.3.5.2.3 Networking and joint dissemination initiatives

 Another important aspect regarding the dissemination activities is networking with other projects.
 During the first year, RESCCUE had the possibility to collaborate with different FP7 and H2020 projects which work on the topics related to climate change and urban resilience.
 The chart below provides the complete list of those projects: